drand/drand-docs/docs/concepts/00-Intro-to-drand.md

 ---
 id: intro-to-drand
-title: Intro to drand
+title: "Intro to drand"
-description: A brief introduction to key concepts
+description: "A brief introduction to drand and its key concepts"
+slug: /docs/overview/
 ---
 # Intro to drand